🇰🇼

 Language

-Arabic (official), English widely spoken in business, tourism, and urban areas
+Arabic (official), with English widely used in business, malls, hotels, and by younger residents.

 Best Time